Raywire/iReporter/README.md

 ### Prerequisites

-Two postgres databases are required one for testing the other for developments
+Two postgres databases are required one for testing the other for development

 **Setting up the database with a user who has all privileges**
 ```